What are Intellectual and Developmental Disabilities (IDDs)?

 - Adaptive behavior, which includes everyday social and life skills.

-The term "developmental disabilities" is a broader category of often lifelong disability that can be intellectual, physical, or both.2
+The term "developmental disabilities" is a broader category of often lifelong challenges that can be intellectual, physical, or both.2

 "IDD" is the term often used to describe situations in which intellectual disability and other disabilities are present.3